RoboLancers/RoboLancers-Hardware/CitrusSight/readme.md

  - OV9281 sensor with 120FPS capture at 1280x800
  - FOV of 70°
  - Base cost of ~$200
- - Integrate with Photon Vision
  - Competition tested reliability
- - Made entirely of FDM 3d printed and COTs parts
+ - Entirely FDM 3d printed and COTs parts

 # With easily adaptable features including: